-The observation of surface dyslexic reading in association with either degraded semantics or a disrupted mapping from semantics to phonology (which, on our account, should have the same effect) is common, and indeed has been reported in several languages other than English, including Dutch (Diesfeldt, 1992), Italian (Miceli & Caramazza, 1993) and Japanese (Patterson, Suzuki, Wydell, & Sasanuma, in press).
-It is important to note, however, that there are cases that suggest there may be individual differences in the extent to which the pronunciation of low-frequency exceptions depends on contributions from semantics.
+The observation of surface dyslexic reading in association with either degraded semantics or a disrupted mapping from semantics to phonology (which, by our account, should have the same effect) is common and indeed has been reported in several languages other than English, including Dutch (Diesfeldt, 1992), Italian (Miceli & Caramazza, 1993), and Japanese (Patterson, Suzuki, Wydell, & Sasanuma, 1995).
+It is important to note, however, that there are cases that suggest there may be individual differences in the extent to which the pronunciation of low-frequency exception words depends on contributions from semantics.
 The first is patient WLP (Schwartz, Saffran, & Marin, 1980), one of the most thoroughly studied cases of neurodegenerative disease in the history of cognitive neuropsychology.
 Although WLP began to make regularization errors on low-frequency exception words at a later stage of her disease, there was a period of testing at which her semantic disorder was already marked but her exception-word reading was still largely intact.
-Even more dramatically, Cipolotti and Warrington (1995) have recently reported a patient, DRN, with a substantial loss of meaning for low-frequency words, though his comprehension of high-frequency words (as measured by the difficult task of producing word definitions) was still intact.
-DRN's performance in reading low-frequency exception words was, however, almost perfectly intact, with only two or three reported regularization errors (CANOE \Rightarrow "kano", SHOE \Rightarrow "show").
-On our account, these observations suggest that, in these individuals, the phonological pathway had developed a relatively high degree of competence without assistance from semantics; but this post-hoc interpretation clearly requires some future, independent source of evidence.
+Even more dramatically, Cipolotti and Warrington (1995) recently reported a patient, DRN, with a substantial loss of meaning for low-frequency words, though his comprehension of high-frequency words (as measured by the difficult task of producing word definitions) was still intact.
+DRN's performance in reading low-frequency exception words was, however, almost perfectly intact, with only two or three reported regularization errors (CANOE $\Rightarrow$ "kano", SHOE $\Rightarrow$ "show").
+By our account, these observations suggest that, in these individuals, the phonological pathway had developed a relatively high degree of competence without assistance from semantics; but this post hoc interpretation clearly requires some future, independent source of evidence.

-One final comment, with respect to phonological dyslexia, seems appropriate.
+One final comment with respect to phonological dyslexia seems appropriate.
 Recall that phonological dyslexic patients are able to read words much better than nonwords.
-In the current simulation, the external input to the phoneme units that represents the contribution of the semantic pathway is sufficient, on its own, to support accurate word reading (but not nonword reading).
-On the other hand, severe damage to the phonological pathway certainly impairs nonword reading (see Figure 20 and Table 9).
+In the current simulation, the external input to the phoneme units that represents the contribution of the semantic pathway was sufficient, on its own, to support accurate word reading (but not nonword reading).
+On the other hand, severe damage to the phonological pathway certainly impaired nonword reading (see Figure 20 and Table 9).
 In the limit of a complete lesion between orthography and phonology, nonword reading would be impossible.
-Thus, a lesion to the network that severely impaired the phonological pathway while leaving the contribution of semantics to phonology (relatively) intact would replicate the basic characteristics of phonological dyslexia.
+Thus, a lesion to the network that severely impaired the phonological pathway while leaving the contribution of semantics to phonology (relatively) intact would replicate the basic characteristics of phonological dyslexia (although we do not claim that such a lesion provides the correct account of all phonological dyslexic patients-see the General Discussion).